intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Edge Cloud.md

 ## Write Coalescing

-The edge-cloud implements write coalescing with compression techniques, to simplify device logic and to reduce write traffic in the bandwidth-constrained route from edge to cloud.
+The edge-cloud implements write coalescing with compression techniques, to simplify device logic and to reduce bytes transmitted in the bandwidth-constrained route from edge to cloud.

 The following describes the write coalescing implementation by **devices**, **edge-cloud gateway**, and **cloud API endpoint**.